suspicious-cow/token_counter/README.md

 2. **Rate Limiting**: Reduce `DEFAULT_NUM_TRIALS` or add delays
 3. **Model Availability**: Some models may require specific API access levels
 4. **CSV Display**: Newline characters may appear as formatting artifacts in viewers
-5. **Vendor-Specific Failures**: Check the generated log file in `outputs/` for details on failed calls by vendor.
+5. **Failed API Calls**: Check the generated `*_failed.log` file in `outputs/` for detailed error information
+6. **Cost Calculations**: Pricing in `config.py` may need manual updates as providers change their rates

+### Output Files

+All experiment results are saved to timestamped files in the `outputs/` folder:

+- Raw data CSV files for analysis
+- Human-readable experiment summaries
+- Failed call logs for troubleshooting

 ### Debug Mode